 Step 8.
 Double click on the Debugger on the right side pane and set its value to %windir%\System32\SnippingTool.exe.

-Note: In some Windows 10 PC, you need to set the absolute path for Debugger value data.
+Note: In some Windows 10 PC, you need to set the absolute path for the Debugger value data.
 For instance, if your Windows is installed on the “C” drive, then set value data as “C:\Windows\System32\SnippingTool.exe.”

 Step 9.
 Click OK.